Vishnu Manchu: 1985; 2003–2006: Early work

-Manchu made his acting debut as a child artist in his father Mohan Babu's 1985 film Ragile Gundelu.
+Vishnu Manchu made his acting debut as a child artist in his father Mohan Babu's 1985 film Ragile Gundelu.

 He landed his first lead role in the film Vishnu (2003) directed by Shaji Kailas, for which he won the Filmfare Best Male Debut.
 He played a guy who wants to win his childhood love with his own merits against many hurdles.
 The following year, he was seen in the film Suryam (2004) in which he played a guy who aims to fulfill the last wish of his mother.
 Manchu made a cameo appearance as a dancer in Political Rowdy (2005), a romantic action drama.

 He next appeared in the action-drama Astram (2006), as an IPS officer who has been appointed to finish off the ultras.
 Soon after, Manchu was cast in Game (2006), as Vijay Raj, sharing screen space with his celebrity father Mohan Babu and yesteryear heroine Shobana.

 He finally got his critical breakthrough with the movie Dhee, alongside Genelia D'Souza.
 Released in 2007, Dhee became his first commercially successful film.
 It was remade in Tamil as Mirattal, in Bengali as Khokababu and in Oriya as Tu mo girlfriend.
 Manchu plunged into the limelight with this role.